 The dimension's value automatically updates as its start or end points are moved.
 Likewise, if the position of an object that a reference point of the dimension is anchored to is changed, the dimension will update and expand/contract to reflect this.

-When the reference or references to which a dimension object is attached are deleted, a dialog will open asking whether the dimension should also be deleted.
-If the dimension is not deleted, it remains in the workspace but non-referenced.
+When the reference or references to which a dimension object is attached are deleted, a dialog will appear, asking whether the dimension should also be deleted.
+If the dimension is not deleted, it remains in the workspace, but non-referenced.

 Angular dimensions are group objects consisting of text and track segments.
 They can be converted to their set of primitive objects by choosing Tools»Convert»Explode Dimension to Free Primitives from the main menus.
 Once exploded, a dimension object can no longer be manipulated as a group object.